martician1/martician1/README.md

-A collection of my [pwnable.kr](pwnable.kr) writeups.
+A collection of my writeups for the "Rookiss" challenges on [pwnable.kr](pwnable.kr).
-There are already very good writeups for the "Toddler's bottle" level, my goal is to provide beginners with writeups for the less accessible problems with higher difficulty.
+There are already very good writeups for the "Toddler's bottle" level but I don't think they are enough of a preparation for beginners to start cracking harder challenges on their own
+That doesn't mean they shouldn't try though.
+On the contrary, always use the writeups as a last resort!

 ### Reference:
 - [simple login](simple_login.md)